csharp1791/Africa/README.md

 # Africa

-This App was created as the result of participating in a UDEMY tutorial on SwiftUI
+This App was created as the result of participating in a UDEMY tutorial on SwiftUI, Combine, and Apple Concurrency.